U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Let's say you wanted to visit Coyote Buttes North in April.
 Here is the procedure you would follow.

 Permits for Coyote Buttes South are usually available.
-If you enter the lottery for Coyote Buttes North, attempting to obtain a permit for the months of April, May, September, or October, the odds are about 10%.
-For other months (off-season), the odds are better.
+If you enter the online lottery for Coyote Buttes North, attempting to obtain a permit for April-June and September-November, the odds were about 4-5% for 2013.
+For other months (off-season), the odds vary from 8% (August) -25% (January).